[ ELECTRIC BRAIN ] Welcome

 Guitar Cheat Sheet

 Do you want to learn the most common major and minor guitar chords?
 Instantly transpose songs from one major key to another?
 Find out which major and minor chords go together?
 Play scales in any major key?
 Learn the notes on the fretboard?
 It's easy!
 And it's free!
-Just download and print Tom's Guitar Cheat Sheet.
+Just print Tom's Guitar Cheat Sheet.

 -------------------------------------------------------